Skip to main content

 Students are legally obligated to report external resources to the Financial Aid Office so they can be counted in the student’s financial aid budget.
 External resources not disclosed may result in untimely and inconvenient adjustments to financial aid offers, which may create an outstanding balance.
 To report external resources, FileDrop a copy of your scholarship certificate or selection notice to hawccfao@hawaii.edu with the subject, "Reporting External Resources."

-No sooner than 10 days before the first day of instruction, financial aid is applied to outstanding charges for eligible students.
+Financial aid is applied to outstanding charges for eligible students no sooner than 10 days before the first day of instruction.
 Any remaining financial aid is then issued to the student as a refund, either by direct deposit or as a paper check.* Refunds take up to 14 days to process, and students who sign up for direct deposit (electronic refunds) may receive refunds more quickly than those who do not.

 *If you previously made a credit card payment or have a balance due for a past or future semester, the UH System Bursar’s Office may choose to refund excess financial aid to your credit card, or use it to pay your past or future balance, instead of issuing the remaining funds directly to you.
 If this occurs and you have questions, you may contact the bursar, Denise DeArment, by emailing dearment@hawaii.edu, or by calling (808) 956‐2934.